Urban green space: Benefits

-The benefits that urban open space provides to citizens can be broken into four basic forms; recreation, ecology, aesthetic value, and positive health impacts.
-Psychological research shows that benefits gained by visitors to urban green spaces increased with their biodiversity, indicating that 'green' alone is not sufficient; the quality of that green is important as well.
+The benefits that urban open spaces provide to citizens can be categorized into four basic forms: recreation, ecology, aesthetic value, and positive health impacts.
+Psychological research shows that benefits to visitors of urban green spaces increased with their biodiversity, indicating that "green" alone is not sufficient: the quality and variety of the urban green space are important as well.

 Recreational

-Urban open space is often appreciated for the recreational opportunities it provides.
-Recreation in urban open space may include active recreation (such as organized sports and individual exercise) or passive recreation.
-Research shows that when open spaces are attractive and accessible, people are more likely to engage in physical activity.
+Urban open space is often held in esteem for the recreational opportunities it provides.
+Examples of recreation in urban open spaces include active recreation (such as organized sports and individual exercise) and passive recreation.
+Research shows that when open spaces are attractive and accessible people are more likely to engage in physical activity.
 Time spent in an urban open space for recreation offers a reprieve from the urban environment and a break from over-stimulation.
-Studies done on physically active adults middle aged and older show there are amplified benefits when the physical activities are coupled with green space environments.
-Such coupling leads to decreased levels of stress, lowers the risk for depression as well as increase the frequency of participation in exercise.
+Studies on physically active adults, middle-aged and older, show that there are amplified benefits when physical activities are coupled with green space environments.
+Such coupling leads to decreased levels of stress, lowers the risk of depression, and increases the frequency of participation in exercise.

 Ecological

-The conservation of nature in an urban environment has direct impact on people for another reason as well.
-A Toronto civic affairs bulletin entitled Urban Open Space: Luxury or Necessity makes the claim that "popular awareness of the balance of nature, of natural processes and of man's place in and effect on nature – i.e., "ecological awareness" – is important.
-As humans live more and more in man-made surroundings – i.e., cities – he risks harming himself by building and acting in ignorance of natural processes."
-Beyond this man-nature benefit, urban open spaces also serve as islands of nature, promoting biodiversity and providing a home for natural species in environments that are otherwise uninhabitable due to city development.

-By having the opportunity to be within an urban green space, people gain a higher appreciation for the nature around them.
-As Bill McKibben mentions in his book The End of Nature, people will only truly understand nature if they are immersed within it.
-He follows in Henry David Thoreau's footsteps when he isolated himself in the Adirondack Mountains in order to get away from society and the overwhelming ideals it carries.
-Even there he writes how society and human impact follows him as he sees airplanes buzzing overhead or hears the roar of motorboats in the distance.
+Green spaces may improve the air quality of urban areas and provide habitat for wildlife, improving the overall ecological health of urban environments.
+They may also reduce the risk of flooding by providing rainwater drainage.